seancdavis/seancdavis-com/src/blog/posts/2018-10-09-add-typekit-to-jekyll.md

   - jekyll
 ---

 Typekit is a powerful way to add custom fonts to your project.
-There are three methods Typekit offers for adding its fonts to your site and making them available to use within your [CSS](/wtf-is-css) files.
-And there is a(t least one) problem with each method.
+There are three methods Typekit offers for adding its fonts to your site and making them available to use within your [CSS](/blog/wtf-is-css/) files.
+And there is a(t least one/) problem with each method.
 First, let's look at the options:

 The first way is to link to an external stylesheet: